dcernst/PinyonsPines/course2020.md

 <strong>Important!</strong> The following description is a draft and will be finalized at least a month prior to the event.
 </div> -->

-Partly to satisfy some requests, but mostly to spread people out in light of the pandemic, there will be three options:
+Partly to satisfy some requests, but mostly to spread people out in light of the pandemic, there will be three options.
+Click link to access corresponding GPX track.

 - [Pinyons and Pines](https://ridewithgps.com/routes/32760734): Full course!
 (303 miles)
 - [Pinyons Loop](https://ridewithgps.com/routes/33789032): Southern portion of P&P up to Schultz Pass and then Schultz Creek Trail and some FUTS urban trail back to start.
 (167 miles)